wmaraujo/100-prisoners-problem/README.md

 \(1.96/10^-4\)^2\*0.21459123 = 82437366.9168

 In other words, it is required to simulate about 83 million simulations to obtain the estimated probability with a half width of 10^-5 and a 95% confidence.
-Below are the statistics on Mac OSX and Linux for running 83 million simulations:
+Below are the statistics on Mac OSX and Linux for running 83 million simulations.
+The multi threaded and multi process simulations run with 4 threads or processes, respectively:

-Mac OSX
+Mac OSX statistics:

-OS X Yosemite \(10.10.3\), Macbook pro
++ OS X Yosemite \(10.10.3\), Macbook pro

-2.4 GHz Intel Core i5
++ 2.4 GHz Intel Core i5

 |                | Probability Estimate | 95% CI               | Time              |
 |----------------|----------------------|----------------------|-------------------|